aliaafee/ohif-download-dicom/README.md

 # ohif_download_dicom
 Download DICOM files from OHIF Viewer

-To Use protocol hander, edit the .reg.template file with appropriate paths.
+To Use protocol hander, edit the .reg.template file with appropriate paths, and add to the registry.